-If the bidder is acting on behalf of another party, they will be required to provide the documents detailed above for both themselves and for the named Buyers for whom they act, as well as providing a valid letter of authority from the Buyers authorising them to bid on their behalf.
-If the bidder is acting on behalf of a company, the above documents will still be required, together with written authority from the company and a copy of the Certificate of Incorporation and identification for anyone with a 25% share or more.
+If the Bidder is acting on behalf of another party, they will be required to provide the documents detailed above for both themselves and certified copies for the named Buyers for whom they act, as well as providing a valid letter of authority from the Buyers authorising them to bid on their behalf.
+If the bidder is acting on behalf of a company, the above documents will still be required, together with a copy of the Certificate of Incorporation and identification for anyone with a 25% share or more.

-The signed Counterpart Sale Memorandum should be passed to your Solicitor or Legal Representative immediately and you should also insure the property, if appropriate.
+The signed Counterpart Sale Memorandum will be sent to your Solicitor or Legal Representative and you should also insure the property, if appropriate.
 Completion will normally take place 20 business days after exchange, but this may be varied in the individual Special Conditions of Sale, which are attached to the Sale Memorandum.

-The Auctioneer is legally authorised to sign the Sale Memorandum on behalf of both the Buyer and Seller if you leave the Auction Room without signing.
+The Auctioneer is legally authorised to sign the Sale Memorandum on behalf of both the Buyer and Seller.
 We reserve the right to immediately re-offer the Lot if the deposit conditions are not strictly adhered to in accordance with our Conditions of Sale.

 A list of unsold Lots will be available after the Auction stating the minimum price at which that Lot can now be bought.
 Offers will be submitted on the basis of an immediate exchange of Auction Contracts upon acceptance by the Seller.